-Early Greeks held the view that four basic elements composed all life on Earth and those were earth, wind, air, and fire.
+Early Greeks held the view that four basic elements composed all life on Earth and those were water, earth, fire and air.
 These four elements went on to define the early schools of ancient Greek philosophy.
-While many schools of thought were formed in an attempt to develop a cohesive, logical view of the cosmos, three major pre-Socratic schools emerged – the Milesians, the Ionians, and the Eleatics.
+While many schools of thought were formed in an attempt to develop a cohesive, logical view of the cosmos, two major pre-Socratic schools emerged – the Milesians and the Eleatics.

 Each of these ancient schools of pre-Socratic philosophy attempted to formulate a rational view of the world and the cosmos from what limited knowledge they were able to gain from the world around them.
 Because of this, early philosophers identified one of the four elements as being the central point of origin for the universe.